zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ZWESIS01 | Load module for the Cross memory server ZWESAUX  | Load module for the Cross memory server's auxillary address space

-You can run the installation process multiple times with different values in the `zowe-install.yaml` file to create separate installations of the Zowe runtime.
+If a `<DATA_SET_PREFIX>` of `OPENSRC.ZWE` is specified to the installer the PDS members `OPENSRC.ZWE.SZWESAMP` and `OPENSEC.ZWE.SZWEAUTH` will be created.

-### Step 3: Install and configure the Zowe runtime
+### Step 3: Install the Zowe runtime

-You install and configure the Zowe runtime by executing the `zowe-install.sh` script.
+You install the Zowe runtime by executing the `zowe-install.sh` script passing in the arguments for the USS runtime directory and the prefix for the SAMPLIB and loadlib PDS members.

+.
 The `zowe-install.sh` mode performs three steps.

 1. Install Zowe runtime directories and files into the `root_dir` directory.
 2. Install MVS artifacts into a PDS load library `SZWEAUTH` and a PDS sample library `SZWESAMP` as specified in the `datasetPrefix` value.